The following post is from Michelle of Mommy Misadventures: The Unplugged Life: Enlightening or Reckless?

 Our family has chosen not to strictly follow the AAP’s recommendations.
 We allow our daughter 1 to 2 hours of non-interactive media watching every day but allow her another 1 – 2 hours of active, supervised interactive screen time for educational video games or websites.
 We also limit the times of day she can watch her non-interactive media.
 It sounds like a lot but she rarely reaches that limit.
 Despite having liberal access to TV and interactive devices, she most often chooses other activities — mostly art projects or just free play.

 If you set tech limits for your children, be sure to set some for yourself as well.
 These can be as simple as “no smartphone between the hours of 5:00 and 8:00PM” to allow yourself more meaningful time with your family.

 Take an active role in your child’s device use.
 Evaluate the apps before giving them over to your child so that you know what they are playing.

-Leaving children to their own devices – and I do mean that literally, as in a parent will hand over the tablet and let the kids go at it – is a Bad Idea ™.
+Leaving children to their own devices – and I do mean that literally.
+As a parent will hand over the tablet and let the kids go at it.
+This is a Bad Idea (TM).
 This is how screen zombies are made, how children get sucked into the addictive vortex of animated sight and sound.

-If you have an older child, ask yourself: do you know what’s on their tablet?
+If you have an older child, do you know what’s on their tablet?
 Their phone?
 Their computer?
 If the answer is no, it is your responsibility to find out.
 What does the app do?
 What does your child use it for?
-Is the content and purpose appropriate for your family?
+Are the content and purpose appropriate for your family?